kmkurn/rnnr/docs/tutorial.rst

        print('Epoch', state['epoch'], 'started')

 Now, when ``trainer`` is run, these handlers will be invoked at the start of the run and the start of each epoch respectively.
-It is also possible to provide a handler using `~Runner.append_handler` method.
+The `~Runner.on` method can also be used not as a decorator by passing a handler as its second argument.

 .. code-block:: python

    def print_epoch_finished(state):
        print('Epoch', state['epoch'], 'of', state['max_epoch'], 'finished')

-   trainer.append_handler(Event.EPOCH_FINISHED, print_epoch_finished)
+   trainer.on(Event.EPOCH_FINISHED, print_epoch_finished)

 See `Runner` for more details.
 For more information on what events are available, see `Event` instead.
 Please check :ref:`Handlers` for some useful handlers.